You Are the Field

 There is one quality that every good anthropologist shares, and it is the quality most needed for this work: humility.
 The humility to be surprised by what you find.
 The humility to hold your conclusions lightly.
 The humility to remain a student of something — your own life — that you will never fully exhaust.

 This is not comfortable.
-It requires a willingness to sit with complexity, to resist the satisfaction of the tidy explanation, to keep looking when the easy answer presents itself.
+It requires a willingness to sit with complexity and resist the satisfaction of the tidy explanation.
+To keep looking when the easy answer presents itself.
 But the reward is proportional to the discomfort.
 What you discover, in the field of your own life, is not a fixed truth.
 It is a living map — one that becomes more legible the more honestly you look.

 The Personal Soulprint